parkinsons-toolkit/app-content/pages-content/managing-symptoms/five-senses.md

 ### Touch

 Pain and sensitivity caused by Parkinson’s may change in response to Parkinson’s medication.
-For more information see our <a href="/information/managing-symptoms/pain" class="internal-link">_Pain_</a> page.
+For more information see our <a href="/information/managing-symptoms/pain" class="internal-link">Pain</a> page.

 Peripheral Neuropathy is a nerve condition that can cause symptoms such as reduced sensation, pain or tingling in hands and/or feet.
-There are _many_ causes of peripheral neuropathy.
+There are <ins>many</ins> causes of peripheral neuropathy.
 These include:

 - Diabetes
 - Long-term alcohol use